 There must be a Dutch oven or no-knead bread recipe on almost every self-respecting food blog or site.
 When Mark Bittman first mentioned Jim Lahey’s recipe, in 2006, in the NY Times, it became one of their most popular articles.
 The use of the Dutch oven radiates heat while keeping in the moisture of the dough.
 This helps create the wonderful crust found on breads baked in professional steam ovens.

-- 300 ml warm water
+- 700 gr. warm water

-- 8 g. dry yeast
+- 10 gr. active dry yeast

-- 1 pinch of sugar
+- 1 kg of flour

 - 15 gr. salt